GoogleCloudPlatform/cloud-foundation-fabric/infrastructure/hub-and-spoke-vpns/README.md

 - This is a decentralized architecture where each spoke project has autonomy to manage all their GCP compute and network resources.

 The purpose of this sample is showing how to wire different [Cloud Foundation Fabric](https://github.com/search?q=topic%3Acft-fabric+org%3Aterraform-google-modules&type=Repositories) modules to create **Hub and Spoke VPNs** network architectures, and as such it is meant to be used for prototyping, or to experiment with networking configurations.
 Additional best practices and security considerations need to be taken into account for real world usage (eg removal of default service accounts, disabling of external IPs, firewall design, etc).

+> **NOTE**: This example is not desined to provide HA, please refer to the [documentation](https://cloud.google.com/vpn/docs/concepts/advanced#ha-options) for information on Cloud VPNs and HA.

 ![High-level diagram](diagram.png "High-level diagram")